Last Updated: Tuesday, March 30, 2021

 In the District Court, Phase IV now includes all civil and criminal matters, minor traffic matters, failure to pay rent cases, fully operational problem-solving courts, and red light, parking, speed camera, school bus, toll/MTA, other civil citations, including previously postponed matters.

 There are five phases in the plan and each phase will represent an increase in the level of activity within each courthouse and court office.
 Depending on the current state of COVID-19 throughout Maryland, it may be necessary for a court and/or jurisdiction to adjust phases.

-The Judiciary is closely monitoring the situation and evaluating our ongoing response to this public health emergency.
-The general public, members of the media, and attorneys should reference the COVID-19 webpages for the latest information on court operations.
+The Judiciary is closely monitoring the COVID-19 situation and evaluating its ongoing response to this public health emergency.
+Some courts will continue using technology for remote proceedings, either by video or telephone, but please note that this will vary by court location.
+The general public, members of the media, and attorneys should reference the COVID-19 webpages for the latest information on individual court operations.
 Court closings related to coronavirus.